Harshul2000/EmployeeTrackerWithSQL/README.md

-This is a mini project which I have created using Eclipse IDE for java ,linking it with MYSQL Workbench using a jar fie, which is a driver.
+This is a mini project which I have created using Eclipse IDE for java ,linking it with MYSQL Workbench using a jar file, which is a driver.
 I have created a database called student_tracker-db , in which there is a table called employee.
 I have created methods to insert and delete records in the the database , directly from Eclipse IDE